Call of Duty MW2 Multiplayer is finally here, but there’s a lot that’s wrong with the game right now.

 One of the most popular complaints with the MW2 Beta is that the game doesn’t feature a traditional Call of Duty minimap.
 What this means is that players do not show up on the map as a red dot, when firing an unsuppressed weapon.

-Seeing as this is one of the most common criticisms with the Beta thus far, it’s clear that the decision is an unpopular one.
+Seeing as this is one of the most common criticisms with the multiplayer thus far, it’s clear that the decision is an unpopular one.

-The developer explained the following about this feature:
+Infinity Ward explained the following about its opinion on this feature:

 - The map change is a design choice that aims to encourage players to search for the origin of a gunshot instead of running to the red dot generated on the map.